Speelmasters/CSE-212/3-tree.md

 ## Tree Methods

-### Enqueue
+### Insert
-Enqueue adds an item to the end of the queue.
-This method has essesntially the same for withever data structure you use for your queue.
-For a list and deque, you can use ` append()`  and for a Queue it is `put()`.
+The `insert()` method is used to add an item to the tree based on the preset condition.
+In a Binary tree, it compares the value as the current node, and branches to the right or left untill there is no refernce on the following branch.

-### Dequeue
+### Contains
-Dequeue removes the item that was added least recently from the list or queue and returns the value that was stored  in that place.
-This is essentially helping or getting the the next "person" in line, or the next item to be removed from the queue.
-To dequeue a list, use `pop(0)`, in a Queue us `pop()` without the 0, and for deque use `get()`
+The `contains` method is used to check if the specified value is present within the tree.
+If traverses the tree similar to the insert method, but returns a boolean of true if it finds a node with the designated value.

-## Example: Haircut Queue
+## Example: Binary Tree
+For this example, here is an [example](trees_incomplete.py) of a binary tree that can be built and used in Python.
+A majority of this class has copyright by BYUI, and as such make no claim to the code.
+I have included a few changes and implimented some functions.

-## Problem to Solve: Limited Queue
+## Problem to Solve: Add a remove method
+For the problem, you will impliment a remove method.
+This may seem simple, but the method will need to check if either braches is missing and which side to bring up to replace the removed node.

+Once you have finished your implimentations of the method above, take a look at this possible [solution](trees_solution.py) and compare ways to solve the problems.